Here are some ways we will incorporate EL practices/protocols in our classroom:

 Sharing the Air: purpose is to hear from everyone in a group, to actively and intentionally include everyone's ideas.

-Peer Critique: Our students are using peer critique to provide feedback for each other in preparation of revising their personal narrative.
+Peer Critique: Our students are using peer critique to provide feedback for each other in preparation of revising their written work on a regular basis.

-Anchor Charts: used primarily in reading and writing, they make learning visible.
-Teacher created, they record content, strategies, processes, cues, and guidelines and allow students access at all times because they are posted publicly.
+Learning Targets: used across the content areas, they make learning visible.
+Teacher created, they allow students access at all times of what the focus, goal, and/or intended outcomes are because they are posted publicly.